smoeding/puppet-sendmail/README.md

 }
 ```

-**Note**: The Sendmail module does not manage any x509 certificates or keys.
+**Note**: The Sendmail module does not manage any X.509 certificates or keys.

 ### All my users are managed using LDAP

 A complex configuration like this is supported by using the provided defined types as building blocks.
-The following example configuration reflects a setup that is actually in use:
+The following example configuration reflects a setup that is actually in use.

 ```puppet
 sendmail::mc::define { 'confLDAP_CLUSTER':